ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

    *Required diagnostic script settings:*

-	    * basin_name: name of the catchment
+	    * basin: name of the catchment
 	    * dem_file: netcdf file containing a digital elevation model with elevation in meters and coordinates latitude and longitude.